Options can be overwhelming. I mean, do we actually need 27 different kinds of cereals and 14 types of bread?

 Talk With Your Dentist

-All of this may seem overwhelming, but once you speak with your dentist about what you need and what you’re option are, it will be less scary.
+All of this may seem overwhelming, but once you speak with your dentist about what you need and what you’re options are, it will be less scary.
 Guaranteed.

 And don’t forget about alternative options to dentures, like dental bridges, overdentures, and implants (some of which we mentioned above).
-The latter of those options is a simple way to permanently replace missing teeth with custom-designed natural-looking substitutes by rooting a replacement into the empty space where your natural tooth was.
+The latter of those options is a simple way to permanently replace missing teeth with custom-designed natural-looking substitutes.